allemus06/Recipe-App/README.md

 ## Milestone 2 - 12/8/2017

-### Update Project Idea
+### Updates to Project Idea & Project Description
 Based on the API we used, we as a group have decided to search by **RECIPE NAME** instead of ingredients.
+In regards to finding the nearest grocery stores, unfortunately as of February 2017 Google Places API has deprecated the types "food" and "grocery_store_or_supermarket."
+To compensate, Munchies will simply find the nearest store via the type "store" instead.
+A FAQ page has also been created.

 ### Everyone:
 * Added a splash page (a few minutes)